LetsPlayNow/Speech_AI/README.md

 ```

 ### Windows XP and older
-In windows OS we have several methods to install packages:
+In Windows OS we have several methods to install packages:
 * We can install [compiler](https://wiki.python.org/moin/WindowsCompilers) suggested for our Python version
-* Or we can easily use `Wheel`
+* Or we can easily use `Wheel`.
-On windows it's bit difficult to install pyaudio and pygame.
+On windows it's bit difficult to install `pyaudio` and `pygame`.
 So, easy way to use `Wheel`.
 This package versions for Python 3.4.x, but you can download versions what you need

 1. Install Python 3.4.x standalone or in Anaconda
-2. Downaload wheels depending on your architecture (x86 or amd64) and Python version:
+2. Download wheels depending on your architecture (x86 or amd64) and Python version:
  - [pygame](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame)
  - [pyaudio](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)